Capital Health Care NetworkSeven Tips for Caregivers

 We hope you’ll find the seven caregiver tips below helpful considerations as you work to take care of your loved one and yourself.

-about your loved one’s condition
+1. LEARN about your loved one’s condition

 Being in the know will help to reduce stress and fear.
 Learn everything you can by consulting with physicians, visiting your local library and becoming acquainted with community resources.